 "How much longer before my job is in jeopardy?" she wondered.
 "And, is this DEI work making us better, or . . . is it simply distracting us?"

-Diversity, equity, and inclusion (DEI) is the solution most organizations need, but how it's currently understood and implemented also makes it the problem.
+Diversity, equity, and inclusion (DEI) is the solution most organizations need, but the way it's understood and implemented also makes it the problem.